 - Specify whether the field group is restrictive by choosing an option for the Restrictive check box.

 - Left checked, this creates a restrictive field group, and values entered on a field in the field group are restricted to those specified as contingent values.
 Field groups are restrictive by default to allow control of the editing experience when using contingent values.

 - To disable the restrictive setting, uncheck the Restrictive check box.
 With this unchecked, the field group created is not restrictive, which allows values to be committed to a field group even if they are not specified as contingent values.

 - Click OK to create the field group.

-Tip:You can use the following shortcut keys on your keyboard to navigate the Fields Group dialog box:
+Tip:You can use the following shortcut keys on your keyboard to explore the Fields Group dialog box:

-- Alt+G—Places the pointer in the Field group data grid at the top of the dialog box
+- Alt+G—Place the pointer in the Field group data grid at the top of the dialog box.

-- Alt+A—Places the pointer in the Add Fields drop-down menu
+- Alt+A—Place the pointer in the Add Fields drop-down menu.

-- Alt+F—Places the pointer in the Fields data grid at the bottom of the dialog box
+- Alt+F—Place the pointer in the Fields data grid at the bottom of the dialog box.

 Create contingent values